RaghsMakes/CG-AutoAttendance/README.md

 Prequstics:

 Install Pushbullet,wakeonlan using
-  pip install pushbullet.py
+  "pip install pushbullet.py"
-  pip install wakeonlan
+  "pip install wakeonlan"
-Turn on wake on lan in your pc
+"Turn on wake on lan in your pc"

 Add RPI script to cron on it.
 So, that it could start automatically and run in background.

 REMEMBER: pushbullet has ratelimit.
 So, continuous get and post may stop it working.
           But dont worry.
 It will start working again in nearly an hour.
+          If you have any doubts or issues definitly there will be a indian video on youtube follow it. ;P

                                               HAVE FUN!